 Status meetings and weekly status reports are invaluable to you as a project manager.
 They help you keep track of next steps, action items and project risks.
 Use a weekly status report to stay transparent about budget, process and to avoid awkward conversations about needing more time or money to complete a project.

 There’s value in regrouping on a regular basis to talk about what’s happening and what the team is accountable for at any time.
-If you’re working with clients, it’s a good project management practice to communicate project details and scheduling updates in writing on a weekly basis as well.
+If you’re working with clients, it’s a good project management practice to communicate project scheduling details and updates in writing on a weekly basis as well.
 Even hopping on the phone to talk through a status report will help reinforce project deadlines and build rapport.
 Remember, it’s never a bad thing to pick up the phone!

 Whether your communication style is through email, phone, instant message, mail, carrier pigeon – it’s crucial that you find a way to make your point known.